dongwq/grails-wmd/README.md

 grails-wmd
 ==========

-WHYSIWYG Markdown editor wrapped for grails.
+WYSIWYG Markdown editor wrapped for grails.

+> the end